LIP-Computing/tutorials/docs/udocker/udocker-01.md

   * can we run without other complex kernel functionalties ?
   * Can we run as a regular user without privileges?

-* When udocker started to be developed these were major questions.
+* When udocker started to be developed these were major limitations
+  * Now other tools can also address at least partially these issues
+    * singularity/apptainer, podman etc
+  * Yet they depend on kernel functionalities
+    * that may not be available everywhere

 ---